FOR IMMEDIATE RELEASE

 The results of the National Council’s survey take stock of COVID-19’s impact on mental health and addiction treatment organizations, polling CEOs to accurately understand financial impact, workforce and staffing impact and demand for services among other metrics.

 Key findings, encompassing the last three months, include:

 - Organizational viability and access to care for millions of people is at risk of disappearing, with 40% of mental health and addiction treatment organizations reporting a less than one-year financial window under the current situation.

 - Demand for mental health and addiction treatment services is increasing, with 67% of organizations seeing an increase in the demand for services.

 - Demand for youth mental health and addiction treatment services is increasing, with 63% of organizations seeing an increase in the demand for youth services.

-“The data is clear, mental health and substance use treatment organizations need sustained support to continue providing lifesaving services past the end of this year,” said Chuck Ingoglia, president and CEO of the National Council for Behavioral Health.
+“The data is clear, mental health and substance use treatment organizations need sustained support to continue providing lifesaving services past the end of this year,” said Chuck Ingoglia, president and CEO of the National Council for Mental Wellbeing.
 “We face a second public health crisis on top of the pandemic: a nationwide mental health crisis that will last for years to come.
 Relief funding thus far has been enormously important.
 But relief funding is finite – demand for critical mental health and substance use treatment, bolstered by COVID-19, is not.”